Supple-build/homebridge-slide-shutter/README.md

 ```
 Multiple Slides can be added to the `devices` array.

-Now start of restart homebridge and all slides should appear in the HomeKit app.
+Now start or restart homebridge and all slides should appear in the HomeKit app.

-# Roadmap

-- [ ] Cleanup code and use `async` & `await` instead of promises.
-- [ ] Cleanup any's
-- [ ] Make the remote API work as well.
-- [ ] Correctly report errors by marking the accessory as "Not responding" in the Home app.